FokkeZB/nl.fokkezb.loading/README.md

 You can override the default message (`Loading..`) by setting the `loadingMessage` in your `strings.xml` files.

 ## Changelog
+* 1.7:
+    * Uses native ProgressIndicator for Android
+    * Uses the `theme` property to select a theme with no ActionBar.
 * 1.6: Complete rewrite
     * Widget creation now only in controller
     * Styling now only in TSS